Jacqui Frazier-Lyde

 Jacqueline "Jacqui" Frazier-Lyde (born Jacqueline Frazier; December 2, 1961) is an American lawyer and former professional boxer.
 She is the daughter of former world Heavyweight boxing champion Joe Frazier.
-In January 2000, at the age of 38, Frazier announced that she would begin participating in the sport of women's boxing.
+In January 2000, at the age of 38, Frazier announced that she would begin participating in the sport of boxing.
+Frazier-Lyde was inducted into the International Women's Boxing Hall of Fame in 2024.

-Education and Career
+Early life and education

-Throughout her high school career at Plymouth-Whitemarsh, Frazier became a student athlete in softball, basketball, lacrosse, and hockey.
-Frazier received a scholarship to American University in Washington D.C., where she played basketball and majored in Justice.
-Frazier earned her Juris Doctor at Villanova University, and after graduating practiced law and later opened her own firm.
+Frazier was born in Beaufort, South Carolina on December 2, 1961, the daughter of former heavyweight boxing champion Joe Frazier.
+She later relocated to Montgomery County, Pennsylvania, where she attended Plymouth-Whitemarsh, where she was a student athlete in softball, basketball, lacrosse, and hockey.
+Frazier received a scholarship to American University in Washington D.C., where she played basketball and majored in criminal justice.
+Frazier earned her Juris Doctor at Villanova University School of Law in Villanova, Pennsylvania.

+Career

+After graduating from Villanova School of Law, Frazier practiced law and later opened her own firm.
 In 2008, Frazier was elected as a municipal court judge in Philadelphia.

-Boxing Rivalry and Other Matches